 Canada's skilled worker immigration programs require that applicants prove their language proficiency in either English or French.

 Most candidates take an English exam only.
-To prove language proficiency in English, each applicant must take an International English Language Testing System (IELTS) General Training exam, or a Canadian English Language Proficiency Index Program (CELPIP) exam.
+To prove language proficiency in English, each applicant must take an International English Language Testing System (IELTS) General Training exam, the Canadian English Language Proficiency Index Program (CELPIP) exam, or the Pearson Test of English (PTE) Core exam.
 This CanadaVisa page provides you with an overview of IELTS General Training.

 About the IELTS